leoswing/comparequeries-datasource-rc/src/README.md

 Key features:

-• Compatible with Grafana 11
+- Compatible with Grafana 11
-• Resolves issues with undefined data points
+- Resolves issues with undefined data points
-• Introduces support for timeShift aliases
+- Introduces support for timeShift aliases

 ![Plugin-snapshot](https://raw.githubusercontent.com/leoswing/comparequeries-datasource-rc/main/src/img/compare-func.png)

 # Quick start

 Step 1.
-Create a data source with your type based on your demand, such as Elasticsearch.
+Add a data source with what you want, such as Elasticsearch.

 Step 2.
 Create a data source with type CompareQueries.
 Grafana --> Connections --> Data sources --> Add new data source， then type 'compare' to use CompareQueries plugin.